 How to Plant Succulents in a Shallow Succulent Planter

-It’s a good idea to watch the video at the beginning on this one, especially if you’re a visual learner.
+It’s a good idea to watch the video at the beginning on this, especially if you’re a visual learner.

 Succulent Care in Shallow Planters

-The care is basically the same as for succulents in larger pots except for a couple of things.
+The care is basically the same as for succulents in low pots except for a couple of things.

 I water succulents in shallow planters a bit more often than those growing in large pots.
 The soil mass is much less, they’re often crowded in and tend to dry out faster.

 I find using a small watering can with a narrow spout works best.
 I also use this bottle with a long neck for getting into tight spots in between the plants and it’s very easy to control the amount of water going in.